Botanical Name: Epiphyllum spp.

 Water: Keep the soil moist spring through fall, while plant is growing.
 In winter, water sparingly until new growth begins in spring.
 Never allow it to dry out.
 Shriveled, limp stems are a sign the soil is too dry.

 Humidity: Moderate -- about 50-60% humidity.
-Stand the pot on a dish of wet pebbles to boost humidity.
+Stand the pot on a dish of wet pebbles or use a room humidifier to boost humidity.

 Temperature: Average room temperatures 60-75°F/16-24°C. To set flower buds, the plant needs 8-10 weeks of cool 60-65°F/16-18°C days and 45-55°F/7-13°C nights in winter.